Economics, Banking and Finance MScStudy level: Postgraduate

 - Evaluate policy decisions by governments or central banks and other financial institutions and analyse their impact on the financial sector and the overall economy.

-- Study on a course which provides focus on practical elements of the subjects, moving away from the traditional approach of theoretical and advanced technical analysis that requires strong mathematical background.
+- Study on a course which provides focus on practical elements of the subjects.

-- Choose the option to study our Economics, Banking and Finance MSc with Extended Professional Practice route, an 18-month option aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.
+- Choose the option to study our Economics, Banking and Finance MSc with Extended Professional Practice (additional fees apply) route, an 18-month option aimed at individuals who are looking to attain a deeper understanding of business in a very practical way.

 Global readyAn international outlook, with global opportunities